psaux0/psaux0.github.io/tweets.md

 _July 7th 2016_

 [+] Bread is good - if you clean the table after your "feast".
-[+] A sleepy groundhog performs worse than an unsleepy one but performs better than a spleey man.
+[+] A sleepy groundhog performs worse than an unsleepy one but performs better than a sleepy man.

+_July 8th 2016_

+[+] Things evolved from both inner force and outside influence.
+Bond is a thing.